chihyang/eopl3/ch05/README.md

 Another question: why do we need `call/cc`, and why must it be `call/cc`?
 Apparently, with `call/cc` we need only one special form to use continuation, with `letcc` and `throw` we need two.
-In case you understand its usage,, one is better than two.
-Why must it be `call/cc`? i.e., why must `call/cc`'s argument be a procedure that accepts another procedure (or say, continuation)?
+In case you understand its usage, one is better than two.
+Why must it be `call/cc`, i.e., why must `call/cc`'s argument be a procedure that accepts another procedure (or say, continuation)?
 Can't we pass continuation directly to `call/cc`?
-Yes we can, but in that case we have to use some workarounds (like `let`) to use continuation more freely.
+Yes, we can, but in that case we have to use some other workarounds (like `let`) to use continuation more freely.